-During WW2, 32 Irishmen were held in captivity for 5 years and forced to work in a labour concentration camp - They became known as "Hitler's Irish slaves" - We join the last survivor of that group as he returns to Germany.
+During World War Two, 32 Irishmen were held in captivity for five years and forced to work in a labour concentration camp - They became known as "Hitler's Irish slaves" - We join the last survivor of that group as he returns to Germany.
+(2014)

 For over 60 years, Harry Callan suffered from recurring nightmares.
 So severe were these dreams, his cries sometimes woke up his neighbours.